-The Nigerian Business Permits, Licenses and State RegulationsAbbakin
+Nigerian Business Permits and Licenses, State RegulationsAbbakin

-The Nigerian Business Permits
+The Nigerian Business Permits and Licenses

 - Certificate of Incorporation of the applicant company;